What Does A Compensator Do On A Pistol [Ammo Type Matters]

 • It may have performance conflicts with custom slides or recoil spring mods

-• Increase overall firearm length for conceal carry
+• Increase overall firearm length for concealed carry

 • Increase weight a little